 In the meantime, please feel free to reach out if you have any questions.

-[Your executive sponsor’s name]
+[Your Airtable sponsor’s name]

 You can copy the example message above to introduce Airtable to your team, use it as a jumping off point, or (of course) do your own thing.
 The problem statements and pain points identified in your rollout plan will come in handy here.

 We recommend “officially” announcing that your Airtable base is ready to go to your team.